Maryland Route 124: Route description

 MD 124 begins as Quince Orchard Road at an intersection with MD 28 (Darnestown Road) northeast of Quince Orchard High School in Darnestown, just southwest of the southwestern corner of the city of Gaithersburg.
 Quince Orchard Road heads south as a county highway into North Potomac.
 MD 124 heads northeast as a four-lane divided highway that follows the city limit to Long Draft Road and Kentlands Boulevard; the latter street provides access to the New Urbanism community of Kentlands.
 The state highway veers east into the city and intersects MD 119 (Great Seneca Highway).
 MD 124 again follows a city limit of Gaithersburg where it veers north and becomes an undivided highway along the western edge of the National Institute of Standards and Technology campus, which occupies an unincorporated enclave within the city.

 MD 124 fully re-enters Gaithersburg at its junction with MD 117, which heads west as Clopper Road and east as West Diamond Avenue toward downtown Gaithersburg.
 The highway remains undivided until its passes under CSX's Metropolitan Subdivision railroad line, which carries MARC's Brunswick Line.
 North of the railroad crossing, MD 124 has a partial cloverleaf interchange with I-270 (Eisenhower Memorial Highway), with a park and ride lot serving MTA Maryland commuter buses located in the southwest quadrant of the interchange.
 There is no access from northbound MD 124 to southbound I-270 or from northbound I-270 to southbound MD 124; those movements are made via MD 117.
 North of its underpass of the freeway, MD 124 expands to six lanes and again to eight lanes for a short distance on either side of its intersection with MD 355 (Frederick Road).
 Including turn lanes, the highway is 11 lanes wide on the south side of the intersection.
-There is no direct access from southbound MD 124 to southbound MD 355; that movement is made via Russell Avenue, which provides access to Lakeforest Mall to the east.
+There is no direct access from southbound MD 124 to southbound MD 355; that movement is made via Russell Avenue, which provides access to the former Lakeforest Mall to the east.